WaseemRabah/Weather.App/README.md

 ## Responsiveness

-+ he website was checked with [Responsive Viewer Chrome Extention]
++ The website was checked with [Responsive Viewer Chrome Extention]

 ![Responsiveness](documentation/reponsive_test.png)